meehank/RepData_PeerAssessment1/PA1_template.md

 ***

 * Impute the missing values.
-    +   Use the average number of steps for that time interval for days for which the value is not missing.
+* Use the average number of steps for that time interval for days for which the value is not missing.
-    +   Make a revised histogram of steps per day, with the same nice x_breaks.
+* Make a revised histogram of steps per day, with the same nice x_breaks.
-    +   Describe the missing values, as a number and as a percentage of all observations.
+* Describe the missing values, as a count and as a percentage of all observations.
-    +   Re-calculate the mean and median number of steps per day.
+* Re-calculate the mean and median number of steps per day.

 ```r